asoncrant/Dynamic-Programming/README.md

 # Dynamic-Programming
 This repositoy contains various projects using dynamic programming, that is, recursively called functions that save as they go.
-Note that these files are built using Rcpp, and are meant to be called in R via the Rcpp package.
+Note that these programs are built using Rcpp, and are meant to be called in R via the Rcpp package.

 ## Binomial Coefficient
-This file calculates the binomial coefficient (https://en.wikipedia.org/wiki/Binomial_coefficient).
+This program calculates the binomial coefficient (https://en.wikipedia.org/wiki/Binomial_coefficient).

 ## Money-Changer
-This file enumerates all of the possible ways to make change from a desired amount of currency.
+This program enumerates all of the possible ways to make change from a desired amount of currency.
 To run this file, download and run in the command line with several sys argument: the amount of money to be changed followed by all denominations.
 For example, you could ask to convert $100 using standard bills by running this file in the command line as follows:

 python money_changer.py 100 100 50 20 10 5 1